tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 He paused, his hands working against each other in his lap.

-"And then there was Mary Rosebrook."
+"And then there was Mary."

 The temperature in the garage dropped ten degrees when he said her name.